Payment cash/ check/ card/ see insurances accepted below

 VCP/ Veterans Choice Program enable Vets to receive acupuncture without a referral if they live 40 miles or more from their nearest DVA

 clinic / hospital, or face one of several excessive travel burdens.
 PC3 uses in-network providers.
 VCP uses in-network & non-network providers.
 VAP/ Veterans Affairs program is the standard DVA benefit requiring a referral.

 NMHC covers $1,500 of acupuncture annually [20 visit limit for 2017].
 More is covered for rehabilitative purposes.
 Prior authorization is not required until after the 10th visit.
 Co-pay is $0 to $65 depending on plan [see Benefit Plan Summaries.]

-We are a Cigna network provider.
-We will soon be credentialed by ASH, a managed-care entity enabling 50+ health insurances nationwide to cover Acupuncture.
-ASH's Performance Standards insure consistent high-quality outcomes from network acupuncturists who out performed National benchmarks for patient satisfaction in the last 2014 survey.
+Soon to be credentialed by ASH, a managed-care entity enabling 50+ health insurances nationwide to cover Acupuncture.
 There are 4 ASH Direct Access or Referral programs: ChooseHealthy, National Plan, Seamless Plan, and Providence Network Plan.
-LINK to find ASH acupuncturists (by state, town & specialty).
-Nominate your acupuncturist to join the elite ASH team!
+ASH Provider Directory.

 Health Share Ministries (HSM)